rafal-szypulka/itm_exporter/README.md

 Flags:
       --help        Show context-sensitive help (also try --help-long and --help-man).
-  -s, --apmServerURL=APMSERVERURL
-                    HTTP URL of the CURI REST API server.
-  -u, --apmServerUser=APMSERVERUSER
-                    CURI API user.
-  -p, --apmServerPassword=APMSERVERPASSWORD
-                    CURI API password.
-For export mode you have to specify it in the config file.
       --web.listen-address=":8000"
                     The address to listen on for HTTP requests.
   -v, --verboseLog  Verbose logging for export and diagnostic modes.